Studying with us in 2021/22

-Our BA (Hons) Illustration course aims to give those with a passion for image making and illustration the skills they need to capture and communicate ideas through pictures.
+Our BA (Hons) Illustration with Foundation Year degree course aims to give those with a passion for image making and illustration the skills they need to capture and communicate ideas through pictures.
 We celebrate the challenge of finding your individual visual voice through experimenting, risk taking and critical reflection.
 You will also explore how your work can be applied across a wide range of contexts, from commercial work to personally-driven projects.

 After successful completion of your foundation year, you will have the flexibility to switch (should you wish to change direction) onto a number of related undergraduate degree programmes within Birmingham School of Art or the School of Visual Communication.